| |

 Most chefs recommend ½ teaspoon of kosher salt per pound of meat and you can certainly weigh the steaks and measure the salt precisely if you prefer but I usually just go by looks.
 You can look at the image below to get a a good idea of the kosher salt coverage that I recommend.

-Place the steaks on a cooling rack, Bradley rack turned upside down or even just a plate if that’s all you have and coat the top side only** with kosher salt according to the recommendation above.
+Place the steaks on a cooling rack, a pan with a rack or even just a plate if that's all you have and coat the top side only** with kosher salt according to the recommendation above.

 **Note: This is not to say you couldn’t dry brine both side if you wanted to.. this would simply require you to brine the top side first then flip the steaks over and repeat the salting and fridge time on that side as well.